ishwor-systems/core-java-lab/README.md

 ## A Quick Note

-Most of these files are standalone exercises, so you can open a topic folder and run classes one by one without needing a larger framework around them.
+Most of these files are stand alone exercises, so you can open a topic folder and run classes one by one without needing a larger framework around them.
 The `.gitignore` already leaves out build output and common IDE files.